-Course Number: 2109320

-Semesters: 2

-Credit: 1.0

-Prerequisite: 80 in

-Honors World Cultures or 95 in
+Prerequisite: At least 80 in Honors World Cultures or at least 90 in World Cultures and teacher approval

-Regular World Cultures; teacher

-approval

 This course will include the content of World History.
 Students will also use critical thinking skills to understand cause/effect relationships in the history of civilized man.
-Students will also read and interpret historical documents, do research on a more advancedlevel, and do more extensive essaywriting.
+The course will focus on periods ranging from the Middle Ages to the modern era.
+Students will also read and interpret historical documents, do research on a more advanced level, and do more extensive essay writing.